Which Trello plan is the best one for me?

 - 50 command runs per month on Butler automation (what is Butler?).

 Other than those general limitations, each attachment on a Free Board has a limit of 10MB (there is no total limit for storage, just a per-file limit).

-Those limitations are usually not a challenge for personal use, and only start to be noticed on larger teams that collaborate professionally and require more Power-Ups for integrations with other services, or more command runs to automate business processes.
+Those limitations are usually not a challenge for personal use, and only start to be noticed in larger Workspaces that collaborate professionally and require more Power-Ups for integrations with other services, or more command runs to automate business processes.

 Trello Business Class